 Plus, we’ve been so tired from all the unpacking and organizing we’ve had to do since moving into our new home.

-Instead, we celebrated with Girl Marvelous at home over a delicious family meal.
+Instead, we celebrated at home with a delicious family meal.
 It was relaxing and right on budget.
 And, in case you’re wondering we had the most delicious pork chops <— click for recipe and mashed potatoes.
 Can you say yum?

 But there’s a whole slew of other ways to celebrate that don’t include cooking a meal at home.
 Here are my favorites: